Information Sheet 2025/26

 Coaching

 Coaching is run by George Ross of Ross Tennis, a very professional and motivated coach.
-They run numerous coaching sessions for juniors (including camps during half terms and holidays) and for seniors.
+Ross Tennis run a wide range of coaching courses for all levels of play ncluding numerous coaching sessions for juniors (including camps during half terms and holidays).

 More details can be obtained from our notice boards or by calling Ross Tennis on 07920 779386, emailing george@rosstenniscoaching.co.uk or from www.rosstenniscoaching.co.uk